iamrutvikbarot/automated-email-reports/README.md

 ## 🛠️ Setup Instructions
 1. Open Google Sheets and go to **Extensions → Apps Script**.
-2. Delete any existing code and paste the contents of `code.gs`.
+2. Delete any existing code and paste the contents of `sendEmail.gs`.
 3. Modify the `recipient@example.com` email in the script.
 4. Rename your Google Sheet to match the script’s expected sheet name (default: "Sales Report").
 5. Go to **Triggers** (clock icon) and set a time-based trigger (e.g., run daily).